rmind/npf/README.md

-**INFO**: The standalone port of NPF is a work-in-progress -- 19 February 2015

 # NPF -- NetBSD packet filter (standalone)

 NPF is a layer 3 packet filter, supporting IPv4 and IPv6 as well as layer